ENG-AMIIR-MUSE/ENG-AMIIR-MUSE/README.md

         alt="Intro Card"
       />
     </div>
-I am a Full-stack  the world with User Experience with my De
+I am a Full-stack  Experienced Front End with Backend

  🔭 I’m planning for a Project **FreeLancing: Web-based  Project For FreenLancers**.